 Tickets range in price from 12.50 pounds for groundlings in the pit up to 59.95 pounds for Premium seats.
 York Experience tickets, at 90 pounds per person, including backstage visits and hospitality, are available for corporate entertaining and private parties.
 Group discounts, reduced price tickets for children under 17, and special schools performances are available.
 Wheelchair spaces include free carer seats.

 As of December 2017, tickets for the 2018 summer season are being sold through Ticketmaster or the York Theatre Royal box office.
-Find out more about how to book tickets here.

 Following the launch season, the theater will be dismantled and then re-erected for the summer season of 2019.